 When visitors arrive at the prison

-The names of all the visitors
+- The names of all the visitors

-Visitors dates of birth
+- Visitors’ dates of birth

-Relationship to the prisoner for all visitors under the age of 18.
+- Relationship to the prisoner for all visitors under the age of 18

-Visitors must also provide identification such as a passport or driving license.
+Visitors must also provide identification, such as a passport or driving license.
 If a visitor does not have any of these forms of identification they must contact the prison prior to a visit.

-When a visitor arrives at the prison, they will usually have to leave their personal possessions such as mobile telephones, bags and any medication in a private locker in the visitors’ area of the prison.
+When a visitor arrives at the prison, they will usually have to leave their personal possessions such as mobile devices, bags and any medication in a private locker in the visitors’ area of the prison.